Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Comer offers a balance between affordability and quality care, particularly when compared to larger cities in Georgia.
 While it is more costly than other senior living options in Comer, the specialized care provided justifies the higher price point for families seeking comprehensive support for their loved ones with cognitive impairments.

-Burton Home Care allows Alzheimer’s patients to receive dementia care in Hull, Georgia.
-It can house no more than 3 seniors at a time.
-It offers amenities such as custom activities and therapy programs, 24/7 toileting assistance and special colors to aid with memory and is located at 21 Ivywood Drive, in 30646 zip code area in Madison county.
+(888) 595-9864 SponsoredTrue Comfort Care Home 3 specializes in dementia and Alzheimer’s care in Hull, Georgia.
+It can accommodate no more than 3 seniors at a time.
+It offers amenities like personalized meal plans, aided morning and evening dressing and special dementia programs to lower anxiety and is located at 476 Briarwood Lane, in 30646 zip code area inside Madison county.

 Medicare typically does not cover the full cost of memory care services in a specialized facility such as a memory care unit.
 Medicare, a federal health insurance program primarily for people aged 65 and older, covers some health-related services but has specific limitations when it comes to memory care, especially in long-term care settings like nursing homes or memory care units in Comer, Georgia.